Indian people: Modern era

-The Mughal Empire consolidated much of the Indian sub-continent under a single realm.
+The Mughal Empire consolidated much of the Indian subcontinent under a single realm.
 Under the Mughals, India developed a strong and stable economy, leading to commercial expansion and greater patronage of culture, greatly influencing Indian society.
 The Mughal Empire balanced and pacified local societies through new administrative practices and had diverse and inclusive ruling elites, leading to more systematic, centralised, and uniform rule.
 Newly coherent social groups in northern and western India, such as the Marathas, the Rajputs, the Pathans, the Jats and the Sikhs, gained military and governing ambitions during Mughal rule, which, through collaboration or adversity, gave them both recognition and military experience.

 Following the death of Aurangzeb in the early 18th century, the empire saw the emergence of autonomous regional powers such as Marathas, the Rajputs and various de facto independent Mughal governors and other Hindu and Muslim princely states, though they all continued to recognise the Mughal emperor as their suzerain.
 The period also saw the emergence of the British East India Company who took control of large parts of the empire, though they nominally ruled and traded under the authority of the emperor and nominally considered him as their suzerain.
 The regions under Company rule witnessed a period of rapid development of infrastructure, economic decline and major famines.
 During the first half of the 20th century, a nationwide struggle for Indian independence movement was launched, the Indian subcontinent gained independence from the United Kingdom in 1947, after the British provinces were partitioned into the dominions of India and Pakistan and the princely states all acceded to one of the new states.

 Culture

 India is one of the world's oldest civilisations.
-The Indian culture, often labelled as an amalgamation of several various cultures, spans across the Indian subcontinent and has been influenced and shaped by a history that is several thousand years old.
+Indian culture, often labelled as an amalgamation of several various cultures, spans across the Indian subcontinent and has been influenced and shaped by a history that is several thousand years old.
 Throughout the history of India, Indian culture has been heavily influenced by Dharmic religions.
 They have been credited with shaping much of Indian philosophy, literature, architecture, art and music.
 Greater India was the historical extent of Indian culture beyond the Indian subcontinent.
 This particularly concerns the spread of Hinduism, Buddhism, architecture, administration and writing system from India to other parts of Asia through the Silk Road by the travellers and maritime traders during the early centuries of the Common Era.
 To the west, Greater India overlaps with Greater Persia in the Hindu Kush and Pamir Mountains.
 During medieval period, Islam played a significant role in shaping Indian cultural heritage.
 Over the centuries, there has been significant integration of Hindus, Jains, and Sikhs with Muslims across India.